 At Sacred Heart Cathedral Preparatory, we design challenging curricula to engage the whole student.
-From thoughtful preparatory classes to rigorous honors and Advanced Placement courses, SHC’s learning infrastructure and integrated cocurriculars support curiosity, educational excellence and individualized learning.
-Our emphasis on learning based in strong relationships — with fellow students, with knowledgeable teachers, and with the world — as well as our dynamic blend of liberal arts, scientific inquiry, and research-based pedagogy nurtures resourceful, independent thinkers.
-Our 75-minute block schedule facilitates project-based, collaborative learning while developing college and career habits of mind.
-Continuing the Lasallian Vincentian tradition of transformative education, SHC’s caring teachers and staff nurture a life-long commitment to learning through lively academics and compassionate service to others.
+From thoughtful preparatory classes to rigorous honors and Advanced Placement courses, SHC’s learning infrastructure and integrated cocurriculars support curiosity, educational excellence and self-discovery.
+Our emphasis on learning based in strong relationships — with fellow students, with knowledgeable teachers, and with the world — as well as our dynamic blend of liberal arts, scientific inquiry, and research-based pedagogy help develop resourceful, independent thinkers.
+Our 75-minute block schedule facilitates project-based, collaborative learning while building college and career habits of mind.
+Continuing the Lasallian Vincentian tradition of transformative education, SHC’s caring faculty nurture a life-long commitment to learning through vibrant academics and compassionate service to others.

 Sacred Heart Cathedral Preparatory is a dynamic private Catholic independent high school in San Francisco serving students all over the Bay Area, including San Francisco County, Marin County, San Mateo County and Alameda County.
 Visit us and learn what sets us apart!